todarom3/SeniorProject/README.md

 Make sure all components of the project are connected and ready for the midterm
 Finish making the midterm presentation
 Prepare to present in person on 3/17

+// Future weeks will be updated to reflect what was actually done, as alot has changed since we first made the schedule (we did alot of things earlier than listed)

 Week 8: Machine Learning Preparation:
 Prepare datasets for machine learning